Welcome to today's edition of the Rush 24-7 podcast.

 But here's the tweet from Christine Byers.

-Police sources tell me that more than a dozen witnesses have corroborated cops version of events in shooting.
+Police sources tell me that more than a dozen witnesses have corroborated cops' version of events in shooting.

-Yesterday, Don Lemon went on CNN and said that uh he had found a transcript of a call to a radio show in St. Louis that had backed up what the cops said.
+Yesterday, Don Lemon went on CNN and said that he had found a transcript of a call to a radio show in St. Louis that had backed up what the cops said.

 But now people are saying that's a fraudulent, phony call.

-It's not real.
+It's not real anyway.

-Anyway, the point of all this is that everybody is supposed to be confused and throw up their hands, so to speak, and be frustrated at not knowing what happened.
+The point of all this is that everybody is supposed to be confused and throw up their hands, so to speak, and be frustrated at not knowing what happened, so that, when the facts are finally learned, nobody believes them, unless they're the facts that the American left and the Democrat Party want to be true.

-That is exactly what this whole thing's a myth anyway.
+This whole thing's a myth anyway.

-And the American left, it's it's real simple to them.
+It's real simple to them.

-You want to boil it down to its essence?
+You want to boil it down to its essence.

-The general giant died because he's black.
+It's real simple, the gentle giant died because he's black.

 The cop would never have pulled a trigger on the white kid.